cosmos/cosmos-sdk/docs/clients/service-providers.md

 [coin transfer](https://cosmos.network/rpc/#/ICS20/post_bank_accounts__address__transfers)),
 you need to use the field `generate_only` in the body of `base_req`.

-## Cosmos signing
+## Cosmos SDK Transaction Signing

-Cosmos transaction signing is a fairly simple process.
+Cosmos SDK transaction signing is a fairly simple process.

-Every Cosmos transaction has a canonical json representation.
-The gaiacli and stargate rest interfaces provides canonical json representations of transactions and their broadcast function will provide compact amino(a protobuf like format) encoding translations.
+Every Cosmos SDK transaction has a canonical JSON representation.
+The `gaiacli` and Stargate rest interfaces provides canonical JSON representations of transactions and their "broadcast" functions will provide compact Amino (a protobuf-like wire format) encoding translations.

-Things to know when signing messages.
+Things to know when signing messages:

 The format is
 ```json